Cyphexl/ekki-mukk/source/_posts/CSS-Pseudo-and-Touch-Devices.md

     <figcaption>Figure 5.
 The "improved" hovering activated menu pattern used on JD.com.</figcaption>
 </figure>

 Despite all the efforts, no solution for this pattern could be both simple, elegant, and precise.
-No matter how complex and sophisticated the prediction algorithm is designed, misjudgment can happen.
+No matter how complex and sophisticated the prediction algorithm is designed, misjudgments can happen.

 The best use of `:hover` pseudo-states, from a modern web design view that fits both desktop and touch devices, should only be the *style* transition that provides proper visual feedback instead of doing anything *functional* imperative.
 Relying on hovering to trigger a menu itself probably would not be a good idea.

-Other functions that rely on hovering states, e.g., tooltips, are preserved and can be appropriately activated.
+Other functions that rely on the hovering states, e.g., tooltips, are preserved and can be appropriately activated.
 A long press would do the work.
-But notice that tooltips are not ideal interactive components on mobile devices as well.
+But notice that tooltip is not the ideal interactive component on mobile devices as well.